pehrlich/rubymine_heaven/README.md

 This gem does 2 things:

-* points links on rails error pages to rubymine
+* connects stack trace on rails error page to rubymine (when you click on stack trace line in browser, RubyMine will open appropriate file on the line which caused the error
-* points links from footnotes (if present) to RubyMine (https://github.com/josevalim/rails-footnotes)
+* in similar manner it connects links from footnotes (if present) to RubyMine (https://github.com/josevalim/rails-footnotes)

 ## Getting started